-If the underwriters exercise their option to purchase 1,800,000 additional shares of common stock in this offering in full at the initial public offering price of \$20.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, the pro forma as adjusted net tangible book value per share after this offering would be approximately \$9.38 per share, and the dilution per share to investors purchasing shares of common stock in this offering would be approximately \$10.62 per share.
+If the underwriters exercise their option to purchase 1,725,000 additional shares of common stock in this offering in full at the assumed initial public offering price of \$18.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus and assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, the pro forma as adjusted net tangible book value per share after this offering would be approximately \$8.82 per share, and the dilution per share to investors purchasing shares of common stock in this offering would be approximately \$9.68 per share.

-The following table summarizes, on the pro forma as adjusted basis described above, as of September 30, 2020, the number of shares of common stock purchased from us, the total consideration paid, or to be paid, and the weighted-average price per share paid, or to be paid, by existing stockholders and by investors purchasing shares in this offering at the initial public offering price of \$20.00 per share, before deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, on the pro forma as adjusted basis described above, as of September 30, 2020, the number of shares of common stock purchased from us, the total consideration paid, or to be paid, and the weighted-average price per share paid, or to be paid, by existing stockholders and by investors purchasing shares in this offering at the assumed initial public offering price of \$18.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-Shares Total Purchased Consideration Weighted- Average Price Per Number Percent Amount Percent Share Existing stockholders before this offering 29,527,219 71.1% \$190,835,000 44.3% \$ 6.46 Investors purchasing shares in this offering 12,000,000 28.9% 240,000,000 55.7% \$20.00 Total 41,527,219 100.0% \$430,835,000 100.0%
+Shares Purchased Total Consideration Number Percent Amount Percent Price Per Share Existing stockholders before this offering 29,527,219 72.0% \$190,835,000 47.3% \$ 6.46 Investors purchasing shares in this offering 11,500,000 28.0% 212,750,000 52.7% \$18.50 Total 41,027,219 100.0% \$403,585,000 100.0%

-The table above assumes no exercise of the underwriters' option to purchase 1,800,000 additional shares in this offering.
-If the underwriters' option to purchase additional shares is exercised in full, the number of shares of our common stock held by existing stockholders would be reduced to 68.1% of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by investors purchasing shares of common stock in the offering would be increased to 31.9% of the total number of shares outstanding after this offering.
+The table above assumes no exercise of the underwriters' option to purchase 1,725,000 additional shares in this offering.
+If the underwriters' option to purchase additional shares is exercised in full, the number of shares of our common stock held by existing stockholders would be reduced to 69.1% of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by investors purchasing shares of common stock in the offering would be increased to 30.9% of the total number of shares outstanding after this offering.